Can You Eat Tiramisu While Pregnant?

 How to Check If a Dessert Is Safe (Quick Guide)

-- Are the eggs pasteurized?
+- Are the eggs pasteurized or fully cooked?

 - Is there any alcohol added?